kdeldycke/click-extra/docs/tutorial.md

    invoke(hello, args=["--help"])
 ```

-To augment the simple example above with all the bells and whistles `click-extra` has in store, all you need is to replace the base command decorator with its `extra_`-prefixed variants:
+To augment the simple example above with [all the bells and whistles](index#features) `click-extra` has in store, you just need to replace the base command decorator with its `extra_`-prefixed variant:

 ```{eval-rst}
 .. click:example::